kulek1/multiple-bundles-webpack-plugin/README.md

 If you're using Mini-Extract-Css-Plugin it's important to set `test` property to `/\.js$\` to matching only js files, Otherwise plugin will prevent css files from emitting.

+## What does not work

+ - specific styles of SourceMaps don't work properly with those settings: (`devtool` option)
+	 - inline-cheap-source-map
+	 - inline-cheap-module-source-map
+	 - source-map
+	 - inline-source-map
+	 - hidden-source-map
+	 - nosources-source-map

+The upper part of properties in the table works as expected.
+See reference: https://webpack.js.org/configuration/devtool/

+**Feel free to make a pull request with new features or hotfixes.**